-A full list of companies belonging to KBC Bank Group at year-end 2016 is provided in its 2016 annual report.
-The 2016 annual report did however not yet include United Bulgarian Bank.
-United Bulgarian Bank has been acquired in June 2017.
+A full list of companies belonging to KBC Bank Group at year-end 2017 is provided in its 2017 annual report.

 8. General description of activities of KBC Bank Group

 KBC Bank Group is a multi-channel bank that caters primarily to private persons, small and medium-sized enterprises (SMEs) and midcaps.